 Every organization requires a bridge that connects its technical staff to its consumers – a technically sound person who can unpack intricacies into simpler terms.
-For this job, they require an entry-level technical writer who can help them attain consistency, accuracy, and clarity within the organization – and beyond.
+This job requires an entry-level technical writer who can help them attain consistency, accuracy, and clarity within the organization – and beyond.

-In this article, we’ll unravel the day-to-day tasks of an entry-level technical writer and the skills they require to perform their duties.
+In this article, you’ll learn the day-to-day tasks of an entry-level technical writer and the skills they require to perform their duties.

 Furthermore, we’ll also give you some tips on covering the distance from an entry-level technical writer to an industry expert.